 How Nicotine ‘Inspires’ Artists

-By lighting a cigarette, they get a feeling of pleasure having accomplished something, associating the relief from nicotine consumption as part of their ‘eureka’ moment.
+Lighting a cigarette gives them a sense of pleasure, which they mistakenly associate with achieving something, linking that relief from nicotine as part of their ‘eureka’ moment.

 Addiction, Oral Fixation, and Creativity